Felteng/therapeutic-cows/README.md

 - I have tested the project's responsiveness and fucntions across all standard screen sizes and breakpoints using Chromes devtools.
 Which includes:
     - All page navigation buttons taking the user to the intended page.
+        - Navigation bar toggling works as intended for mobile devices.

     - The form requiring input in every field and prompting the user with a successful form submission.
         - During this I discovered the input type for the full name field was bad.